xebialabs/overthere/README.md

 1. The user is not allowed to log in.
 Did you uncheck the "User must change password at next logon" checkbox when you created the user in Windows?

+1. The user is not allowed to perform a WinRM command.
+Did you grant the user (local) administrative privileges?

 <a name="cifs_connection_options"></a>
 ### CIFS connection options